 Most of the science seems to agree that light therapy increases production of ATP (the energy engine of cells) and the modulation of reactive oxygen species and that, according to that Harvard paper mentioned above, "these effects in turn lead to increased cell proliferation and migration (particularly by fibroblasts), modulation in levels of cytokines, growth factors and inflammatory mediators, and increased tissue oxygenation."

 Then I found some research that focused specifically "on the role of reactive oxygen species in the cellular and tissue effects of low level light therapy (LLLT)."
 It said that ROS scavengers, antioxidants and ROS quenchers block many LLLT processes.
 However, it concluded that "it may be the case that LLLT can be pro-oxidant in the short-term, but anti-oxidant in the long-term."

 This chimes with a Chinese study that suggests there may be something to the green tea theory.
 It says that ROS can be activated by LED but this is significantly diminished by applying vitamin C or superoxide dismutase.

 My take on all of this is that the benefits of LED are well-documented and wide-ranging.
 However, the light can also signal scavengers in the short-term, but that these are ultimately overthrown by the antioxidant activity that the light stimulates.
 On the other hand, using a topical antioxidant seems to speed up that process.
-So I am definitely going to continue enjoying the benefits of my Baby Q, but will be sure to slather on my favorite serum first.
+So I am definitely going to continue enjoying the benefits of my Lux Renew, but will be sure to slather on my favorite serum first.